tete-kh/mite_analysis/README.md

 unmapping_blast.md
 - instructions to obtain unmapped reads, create BLASTn database, run BLASTn against unmapped reads and filter BLASTn results
 - main tools: minimap2, samtools, blastn
+- in bash

 length_quality.md
 - commands for Seqkit and Nanoplot2: to get read length and read quality
 - tools: seqkit, nanoplot
+- in bash

 script_import_blastn_2rstudio.R
 - R script to import the BLASTn results to RStudio and create a dataframe